101 Unhealthiest Habits on the Planet

 Researchers from the University of Arizona found that about one-third of women's purses are contaminated with fecal bacteria, most likely from being placed on the floors of public restrooms.

-The Remedy Rx: Never rest your purse on the bathroom floor or back of the toilet.
+The Rx: Never rest your purse on the bathroom floor or back of the toilet.
 Hang it on a hook instead.

 You're Ignoring Bleeding Gums